deepjavalibrary/djl-serving/serving/docs/management_api.md

 `POST /workflows`

-* url - Workflow url.
+* url - Workflow url
+* template - A workflow template to use
 * engine - the name of engine to load the model.
 DJL will try to infer engine if not specified.
 * device - the device to load the model.
 DJL will pick optimal device if not specified, the value device can be:
     * CPU device: cpu or simply -1